-Semi-announced social audits are carried out by a specialised, independent auditing firm, and are conducted in the local language.
+Social audits are carried out by a specialised, independent auditing firm, and are conducted in the local language.

 Audits are conducted against L'Oréal's General Terms of Purchase and Payment, and the SA8000 Social Accountability Standard.
 This includes 10 labour rights issues, including forced and compulsory labour.